-HIPAA compliance for solo-practitioners in behavioral and telebehavioral health is a powerful differentiating factor against competitors, especially in the digital space.
+HIPAA for solo-practitioners in behavioral and telebehavioral health is a powerful differentiating factor against competitors, especially in the digital space.
 Patients are more educated than ever before about threats to their digitized health care data.
 Concerns surrounding data security have skyrocketed in recent months, considering the Equifax and Yahoo breaches that have affected over 3 billion people across the globe.

 HIPAA for solo-practitioners proves to your patients that you have data security and privacy standards in place, which help mitigate against the affects of a serious data breach.
 With fines already totaling over $17.1 million in 2017 alone, the best defense solo-practitioners can implement is a total HIPAA compliance solution.

 What Are Your Thoughts?

 Basic Telehealth Legal Issues: Rules, Regulations & Risk Management